 - Pregnancy Category B drugs have not been subject to controlled studies in pregnant women;

-- Pregnancy Risk Category A, the class of drugs reserved for medications that have been deemed completely “safe,” contains no pain relievers.
+- Pregnancy Risk Category A, the class of drugs reserved for medications deemed completely “safe,” contains no pain relievers.

 The Law Office of Steven Gacovino encourages mothers that took Tylenol® or similar OTC acetaminophen products for pain relief during pregnancy and gave birth to a child diagnosed with autism to request a free, private case evaluation for potential compensation.